lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/color.rst

    Line Style Color's Distance From Object modifiers

-The :guilabel:`Distance from Object` color modifier alters the base color with a new one from a given color ramp, using the distance to a given object as the parameter.
+The *Distance from Object* color modifier alters the base color with a new one from a given color ramp, using the distance to a given object as the parameter.

 Target